TerriaJS/terriajs-server/README.md

 * `/proxy`: a proxy service which applies CORS headers for data providers that lack them.
 Add URLs to config.json to enable them.
 * `/proj4def`: a proj4 coordinate reference system lookup service.
 * `/convert`: an ogr2ogr server-side conversion service.
+* `/proxyabledomains`: return a JSON of domains the server is willing to proxy for
 * `/ping`: returns 200 OK.
 * All other requests are served from the `wwwroot` directory you provide on the command line, which defaults to `./wwwroot`
 * If files `[wwwroot]/404.html` and/or `[wwwroot]/500.html` exist, they will be served for those HTTP error codes.